NikitaMarinovich/Git/README.md

 #  git

-There some git commands that I used to create my GitHub portfolio.
+There some git commands that I used to create my GitHub portfolio

 ## Easy navigation